 - FCS 505 Curriculum Planning and Development in Family and Consumer Sciences 3 credit hours.
 An overview of philosophies of curriculum development and the identification of principles, practices, and internal/external forces impacting the curriculum development process.
 Special emphasis is placed on methods and techniques of curriculum designed for specific target audiences in Family and Consumer Sciences. - FCS 508 Trends and Issues in the Profession 3 credit hours.
 Designed to evaluate and synthesize trends and issues of the profession and society as a whole, and their impact and/or implications for the family and consumer sciences profession and various Family and Consumer Sciences related organizations. - FCS 511 Administration, Leadership and Supervision in the Profession 3 credit hours.
 Principles of administration and leadership to include an analysis of management/leadership styles, and roles and responsibilities of individuals in various supervisory positions. - FCS 512 Technological Advances and Application in the Profession 3 credit hours.
 Critique of current technology used in the various program areas in Family and Consumer Sciences.
-Emphasis is placed on acquiring basic computer skills and computer integration and application in various specializations. - FCS 514 Seminar 1 credit hr.
+Emphasis is placed on acquiring basic computer skills and computer integration and application in various specializations. - FCS 514 Seminar 1 credit hour.
 Presentation of thesis and comprehensive reports by graduate students.
-A discussion of current research trends and issues in the various specializations is provided.

-- FCS 530 Special Problems 3 credit hours.
-An investigation of problems in one of the specialized areas of the profession, or issues and problems related to family well-being. - FCS 590 Research Methods in the Agricultural Sciences 6 credit hours.
-Thesis credit only. - FCS 595 Internship 6 credit hours.
+A discussion of current research trends and issues in the various specializations is provided. - FCS 530 Special Problems 3 credit hours.
+An investigation of problems in one of the specialized areas of the profession, or issues and problems related to family well-being. - FCS 590 Research Methods in FCS 3 credit hours.
+This course introduces students to the principles and techniques of development of conceptualizing, planning, conducting, and reporting research; development of qualitative and quantitative research designs; development of research questions and hypotheses; review and critiquing of scientific studies; step-by-step processes involved in sampling, measurement, analyses, interpretations, summarizing and ethics in research. - FCS 595 Internship 6 credit hours.
 There are multiple internship courses based on the specific content area.
 This course entails one semester of full-time teaching under the immediate direction of cooperating teachers and university supervisors in the P-12 public schools.
 A fee for the edTPA portfolio assessment is proposed for candidates to purchase who are enrolled in the internship course (student teaching).
 The Alabama State Department of Education is requiring the edTPA assessment starting September 01, 2018 for teacher candidates to receive certification.
 The cost for the edTPA portfolio submission to Pearson is \$300.00.
 Prerequisites: Candidates must be enrolled in the internship.
 Corequisites: submit edTPA. - FCS 599 Master's Thesis 1-6 credit hours.
 An investigation of a research problem for the completion of the master's thesis in an area of concentration (Apparel, Merchandising and Design; Human Development and Family Studies; or Nutrition and Hospitality Management) under the supervision of an assigned advisor. - FCS 600 Program Planning and Evaluation 3 credit hours.
-Designed to acquaint students with the principal elements and steps necessary to plan and evaluate formal and non-formal educationally-related Family and Consumer Sciences programs. - FCS 601 Public Policy and Issues 3 credit hours.
+Designed to acquaint students with the principal elements and steps necessary to plan and evaluate formal and non-formal educationally related Family and Consumer Sciences programs. - FCS 601 Public Policy and Issues 3 credit hours.
 An identification of the role of family and consumer professionals in community, state and national public policy issues related to the family.
 Analysis of how to develop interactions with related local, state and national organizations to facilitate finding solutions to individual and family problems and concerns. - FCS 603 Philosophical Issues in the Profession 3 credit hours.
 A study of the theoretical and conceptual bases of Family and Consumer Sciences. - FCS 610 Internship 3 credit hours.
 Supervised work experience. - FCS 699 Action Research II 3 credit hours.
 An investigation of research problems for the Specialist degree.